davidrm4/URV-FP2/README.md

 COMMENTED CODE for both THEORY and LAB CLASSES

-Download updated versions of T# and L# ZIP files, which contain commented code seen in both theory and lab classes.
+Download updated versions of T# and L# ZIP files, which contain commented code seen in both theory and lab classes, respectively.
 Most of the code is provided in the form of solutions (SLN) for Microsoft Visual Studio 2019 Community Edition.
 In any case, all source (C) and header (H) files are readable as text files.